Vixzyeee/Infrastructure_Docs/Python/python-reference/operators/membership_identity.md

 - This behavior is an implementation detail
 - Integer caching is not guaranteed across values or implementations
 - Never rely on this behavior
+- Results may differ across Python versions and implementations

 ---